numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Note that this runlength-based targets approach is in particular used in COCO for the expensive optimization scenario (single-objective).
-The artificial best algorithm of BBOB-2009 is used as reference algorithm and the five budgets of :math:`0.5n`, :math:`1.2n`, :math:`3n`, :math:`10n`, and :math:`50n` function evaluations are fixed (with :math:`n` being the problem dimension).
+The artificial best algorithm of BBOB-2009 is used as reference algorithm with the five budgets of :math:`0.5n`, :math:`1.2n`, :math:`3n`, :math:`10n`, and :math:`50n` function evaluations, where :math:`n` is the problem dimension. :math:`I(\mathcal{A}, t)` is the average runtime (first hitting time) for the respective |DI| target precision.

 Runlength-based targets have the advantage to make the target value setting less dependent of the expertise of a human designer.
-Only the reference budgets have to be chosen a priori.
-Runlength-based targets have the disadvantage to depend on the choice of a set of reference algorithms.
+Now, only the reference budgets have to be chosen a priori.
+Runlength-based targets have the disadvantage to depend on the choice of a reference data set.

 Runtime over Problems